-- Links: Links remain an important ranking factor for 2020.
+- Links: Links remain an important ranking factor.
 A study published on Moz found that there is, indeed, a strong correlation between links and rankings.
 You must pay close attention to your backlink profiles, especially given the March 2019 Core Update, which focuses on “Google favoring websites, particularly when users are searching for sensitive YMYL keywords, that are able to provide a higher level of trust.”

 - Site Ranking: The organic traffic a site receives is directly proportional to its position in the SERPs.
 In 2019, the first five organic results in Google received 67.60% of all clicks, with the first position alone getting 31.7%.
 Also, moving up a single position in Google increases relative CTR by 30.8%.
 This means that tracking organic rankings is as important as ever.
 You must track organic rankings and clearly mention how many positions the site has gone up or down in the rankings.

 - Organic Search Traffic: Tracking organic traffic – by landing page and location – is the best way to measure the impact of your SEO strategy.
 This will help you determine the pages that are receiving the highest organic traffic and identify the pages that still need improvement.
 You can place your CTA in the highest-traffic pages to increase your conversions.

 - Organic Conversion Rate: Maybe your site attracts thousands of visitors each month, but if it does not convert, all your SEO efforts are wasted.
 Hence, you must clearly specify in your reports both traffic and conversions.
 It is important to note that “conversion” is not equivalent to “sale”.
 For example, a visitor filling out a form can be tracked as a conversion but that doesn’t necessarily contribute to a sale.